What is the Community College Guarantee?

 What does it cover:

-The Community College Guarantee is a last-dollar program that is restricted to in- district tuition and mandatory fees, including contact hours.
-Other gift aid--such as Pell grants, TIP, or promise zone scholarships--may reduce this award.
-The Community College Guarantee does not cover optional fees, such as parking, study abroad, or fitness center fees.
+The Community College Guarantee does not cover optional fees, such as parking, study abroad or fitness center fees.
 If you are an out-of-district student, it also does not cover the difference between in-district and out-of-district tuition charges.

-Michigan Achievement Bonus: Students who are eligible for both the Community College Guarantee and a federal Pell grant are also eligible for the Michigan Achievement Bonus, providing up to $500 per semester for up to two semesters each academic year for anything you need: books, supplies, living expenses, etc. Your total aid package, including this award, may not exceed your cost of attendance.
+Michigan Achievement Bonus: Students who are eligible for both the Community College Guarantee and a federal Pell grant are also eligible for the Michigan Achievement Bonus, providing up to $500 per semester (for up to two semesters each academic year) for anything you need: books, supplies, living expenses, etc. Your total aid package, including this award, may not exceed your cost of attendance.

 STEP ONE: